christian-byrne/apparel/README.md

   - in a datalist
   - any new fields that user creates sohuld be added to datalist
   - ? user created fields should be placed above defaults in datalist or it should be alphabetical?
-- Input correction/closest match util object
+- ✅Input correction/closest match util object

 #### Day 4-7